-Some Quiet Conversation—Rooted in the conflict between the (historical) collusion of Philippine politicians and academics to justify dictatorship, Dominic Sy’s fiction embraces the seemingly endless abilities of Austronesian languages and the shadowed presences they can generate.
+Some Quiet Conversation—Rooted in the conflict between the (historical) collusion of Philippine politicians and academics to justify dictatorship, Dominic Sy’s fiction embraces the seemingly endless generative abilities of Austronesian languages and the shadowed presences they can produce.

 Pronouns: a selfsame similarity